Columbus Ohio’s Leading Bankruptcy Firm

 Our goal is to provide you with the highest quality legal services in a timely and personal fashion.
 This site is designed to assist you in obtaining information about our firm and the services we offer.

-With locations in Dayton and Columbus, Ohio we offer Chapter 7 bankruptcy, Chapter 13 debt consolidation, foreclosure defense services, and real estate transaction services.
+With locations in Columbus, Dayton & Cincinnati, Ohio we offer Chapter 7 bankruptcy, Chapter 13 debt consolidation, foreclosure defense services, and real estate transaction services.

 At Fesenmyer Law Offices we offer a strong knowledge of the law, a professional and understanding atmosphere, and flexible hours for your free initial consultation.
 We pride ourselves in our experience, cost-effective representation, and our commitment to prompt communication.